zicher3d-org/domemaster-stereo-shader/arnold/Arnold-DomemasterStereo-src/docs/readme.md

 Copy the Maya scripts from `Arnold-DomemasterStereo-src\install\maya\scripts` to your user account's Maya scripts folder.

 **Step 5.**
-Copy the Maya shelf file from `Arnold-DomemasterStereo-src\install\maya\shelf` to your user account's Maya shelves folder.
+Copy the Maya shelf file from `Arnold-DomemasterStereo-src\install\maya\shelves` to your user account's Maya shelves folder.

 **Step 6.**
 Copy the Maya icons from the `Arnold-DomemasterStereo-src\install\maya\icons` folder to your user account's Maya icons folder.